-Life will wake you up and and remind you of how fast things can change.
-On December 30, 2017 I had such a reminder.
+Life will wake you up and remind you of how fast things can change.
+On December 30, 2017, I had such a reminder.

-I’ve spend a good portion of my life hiking up streams, mountains, ice, snow and the list goes on.
-I hike in the dark and pre dawn hours.
+I’ve spent a good portion of my life hiking up streams, mountains, ice, snow, and the list goes on.
+I hike in the dark and pre-dawn hours.
 I feel at home skipping off rocks while I cross a stream.
 I have good balance and feel comfortable doing all these things while carrying my camera gear.

 Today I took a fall.